Plácido Domingo: Growing celebrity

 For the opening night of the following Met season, Domingo returned to the role of Wagner's Lohengrin, which he had last sung in early 1968.
 He had originally dropped the role from his repertoire after he felt his voice had been temporarily damaged by learning the challenging opera.
 The New York Times noted that the now more mature artist "lacked the chrome-plated, penetrating quality that one associates with German tenors", but praised him for bringing "an unusual legato grace to a role that is seldom sung so beautifully".
 He also performed the role at the Vienna State Opera in 1985 and 1990.
 A performance during his last run of the opera was televised on 28 January 1990 and later released on VHS and DVD.
 He had just recovered from the flu at the time.

 On 19 September 1985 the biggest earthquake in Mexico's history devastated part of the Mexican capital.
-Domingo's aunt, uncle, nephew and his nephew's young son were killed in the collapse of the Nuevo León apartment block in the Tlatelolco housing complex.
+Domingo's aunt, uncle, cousin and his cousin's young son were killed in the collapse of the Nuevo León apartment block in the Tlatelolco housing complex.
 Cancelling several performances, Domingo himself labored to rescue survivors.
 During the next year, he performed benefit concerts for the victims and released an album of one of the events.
 Also in 1986 he appeared in a special gala concert for Queen Elizabeth II and in the world premiere of Goya, an opera that Gian Carlo Menotti composed specifically for him.
 Domingo had encouraged Menotti to make the opera about the Spanish painter Francisco Goya, whose life fascinated the singer.